-Adorable Easter Bunny butt cookies make a super cute Easter dessert treat for the little ones.
+Adorable Easter Bunny butt cookies make a super cute Easter dessert that both kids and adults will love.
 Make these fun Easter cookies with this from scratch recipe or buy sugar cookie dough and icing to save some time!

 Related: Don’t forget to leave this treat out for the Easter bunny!

-However you make these fun Easter Bunny butt cookies, everyone is sure to love them!
+However you make these fun Bunny butt cookies, everyone is sure to love them!

 For the sugar cookie dough: